-New BMW M2 revealed in exclusive render: price, specs and release date
+New BMW M2 design leaked: price, specs and release date

 - More aggressive styling than standard 2 Series